amar2468/GameHive/README.md

 4. Points - If the user wins the round, they will receive 10 points.
 This will be added to their total score for this game and the leaderboard for this game can be found in the profile page under the sidebar heading "Leaderboard"

+MULTIPLAYER MODE:

+1. Player 1 Choice - Player 1 chooses between rock, paper, scissors

+2. Player 2 Choice - Player 2 chooses between rock, paper, scissors

+3. Attempts - There are three attempts.
+In order for a player to win, they must get either:
+(a) Win 3 times
+(b) Win 2 times

+4. Points - If one of the players win the round, they will get 10 points, which will be added to the leaderboard score.

 **Testing**